CONTENTS

 - This is often a pre-terminal event (reflecting respiratory exhaustion, ARDS, or severe CNS dysfunction).

-- Can also occur with co-ingestion of substances that reduce respiratory drive.
+- Respiratory acidosis frequently occurs with co-ingestion of substances that reduce respiratory drive.

-- (2) In chronic intoxication the serum levels may under-estimate the severity of the intoxication, because salicylate has already accumulated in the brain.
+- In chronic intoxication the serum levels may underestimate the severity of the intoxication, because salicylate has already accumulated in the brain.

 - Levels usually peak around six hours after ingestion.
 However, the peak may be delayed for >12 hours in patients who have ingested enteric coated tablets.